2023 Best Value Computer Software Applications Schools in Idaho

 Best Idaho Schools for Affordable Quality in Computer Software Applications

-Our analysis found Brigham Young University - Idaho to be the best value school for computer software and applications students who want to pursue a degree in Idaho.
-BYU - I is a fairly large private not-for-profit school located in the town of Rexburg.
+Our 2023 rankings named Brigham Young University - Idaho the best value school in Idaho for computer software and applications students.
+BYU - I is a very large private not-for-profit school located in the distant town of Rexburg.

-The average tuition and fees for an in-state undergraduate at BYU - I are $4,416 a year.
+BYU - I undergraduate students pay an average of $4,416 in in-state tuition and fees each year.
 On average, computer software graduates from BYU - I take out $15,649 in student loans while working on their degree.

 Full Computer Software & Applications at Brigham Young University - Idaho Report

-A rank of #2 on this year’s list means College of Western Idaho is a great value for computer software and applications students.
-CWI is a large public school located in the rural area of Nampa.
+Out of the 2 schools in Idaho that were part of this year’s ranking, College of Western Idaho landed the # 2 spot on the list.
+CWI is a fairly large public school located in the rural area of Nampa.

-In-state tuition fees for undergraduate students at CWI are $4,336 per year.
+The average tuition and fees for an in-state undergraduate at CWI are $4,336 a year.

-CWI not only placed well in our value ranking, but it is also #1 on our Best Computer Software Applications Schools in Idaho list.
+CWI also made our Best Computer Software Applications Schools in Idaho list, coming in at #1.

-Explore all the Best Value Computer Software & Applications Colleges in the Rocky Mountains Area or other specific states within that region.
+Explore all the Best Value Computer Software & Applications Schools in the Rocky Mountains Area or other specific states within that region.

 One of 10 majors within the area of study, computer software and applications has other similar majors worth exploring.